tvaucher/youtube-viz/processbook.md

 </figure>

 ### 2.5 A Simple redirection to YouTube?
 Not cool enough!
-While we might have put a link to YouTube to let the user watch the video he found interesting, he could have been sad not to be offered the possibility to watch his video directly in our website 😁
+While we might have put a link to YouTube to let the user watch the video he found interesting, the user would have been sad not to be offered the possibility to watch his video directly in our website 😁
 <figure class="process-book">
     <img src="https://i.imgur.com/7O74eOH.gif" alt="Helper plots">
     <figcaption>We added transitions to accentuate the change when a filter is applied.</figcaption>